Privacy statement Westport Notarissen N.V.

 Possible restrictions on the exercise of your rights under the General Data Protection Regulation

-Our office makes every effort to comply with your rights under the General Data Protection Regulation.
-However, these rights may conflict with other legal provisions, such as the Civil-Law Notaries Act.
+Our firm makes every effort to comply with your rights under the General Data Protection Regulation (“Algemene Verordening Gegevensbescherming”).
+However, these rights may conflict with other legal provisions, such as the ones in the Notarial Act (“Wet op het Notarisambt”).
 If the notary is unable to comply with one of the aforementioned requests for this reason, you will be informed of this in writing.

 Google Analytics and cookies

-Our website may use Google Analytics and cookies.
+Our website might use Google Analytics and cookies.
 Cookies are text files that a website places on your device (for example: PC, tablet or smartphone).
 It ensures that you remain logged in while visiting the website.
 Google Analytics is a web analysis service that keeps statistics about website visits.
-Through cookies, Westport Notarissen gets insight into its website visits (for example: visitor numbers, popular pages and topics).
-In this way Westport Notarissen can better tailor the offer to the needs of the website visitors.
-You can delete cookies yourself, you can also disable cookies via your browser.
+Through cookies, Westport Notarissen gets insight into its website visits (for example: visitor numbers as well aspopular pages and topics).
+With this, Westport Notarissen can better tailor its offered services to the needs of its website visitors.
+You can delete cookies yourself.
+You can also disable cookies via your browser.

-Complaints about the processing of your personal data by our office
+Complaints about the processing of your personal data by our firm

-If you have any complaints about the processing of personal data by our office, please contact info@westportnotarissen.nl.
-You also have the right to submit a complaint to the Dutch Data Protection Authority.
-For this, visit the website www.autoriteitpersoonsgegevens.nl
+If you have any complaints about the processing of personal data by our firm, please contact us via international@westportnotarissen.nl.
+You also have the right to lodge a complaint with the Dutch Data Protection Authority.
+For this you can visit their website.